cloudkserg/middleware-common-infrastructure-2/README.md

 service for start infrastructure

 ```
-This service checked all requirements of middleware through checkInterval
+This service checked all requirements of middleware through checkInterval by rabbitmq
-and if not one middleware return awaited major version
+    If at least for one middleware name not found required major version
-    infrastructure emit InfrastuctureService.REQUIREMENT_ERROR event
+        service emit EVENT=InfrastuctureService.REQUIREMENT_ERROR
         with data = {requirement: object of Requirement, version: last returned version}

-Also
-This service send own version of middleware
+Also this service send own version when get request from another middleware by rabbitmq
-    for respond on another middleware checking versions
 ```

 ### How to work